core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that the Partial IV of an endpoint does not necessarily grow monotonically.
 For instance, upon exhaustion of the endpoint Sender Sequence Number, the Partial IV also gets exhausted.
 As discussed in {{sec-group-re-join}}, this results either in the endpoint being individually rekeyed and getting a new Sender ID, or in the establishment of a new Security Context in the group.
 Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved also when a new Security Context is established.

-As discussed in {{sec-synch-seq-num}}, an endpoint that has just joined a group is exposed to replay attack, as it is not aware of the Sender Sequence Numbers currently used by other group members. {{synch-ex}} describes how endpoints can synchronize with others' Sender Sequence Numbers.
+As discussed in {{sec-synch-seq-num}}, an endpoint that has just joined a group is exposed to replay attack, as it is not aware of the Sender Sequence Numbers currently used by other group members. {{synch-ex}} describes how endpoints can synchronize with others' Sender Sequence Number.

 Unless exchanges in a group rely only on unicast messages, Group OSCORE cannot be used with reliable transport.
 Thus, unless only unicast messages are sent in the group, it cannot be defined that only messages with sequence numbers that are equal to the previous sequence number + 1 are accepted.